 These are the exclusive preserve of the Board of Directors.
 The Control, Risk and Related Parties Transactions Committee is charged with issuing a favourable reasoned opinion on the company’s interest in carrying out the transaction as well as the expedience and substantial accuracy of its conditions.

-The committee, or one or more of its members, shall also be involved in the negotiation and examination stages, receiving comprehensive and timely information, with the power to request information and submit comments to the authorised bodies and persons tasked with carrying out the negotiations and examination.
+The committee, or one or more of its members, shall also be immediately involved in the negotiation and examination stages, receiving comprehensive and updated information, with the power to request information and submit comments to the authorised bodies and persons tasked with carrying out the negotiations and examination.

 The Committee may call upon independent experts to help it in evaluating transactions (small or large).

 The Remuneration Committee (comprising non-executive directors, most of whom are independent) is the body responsible for issuing an opinion on transactions concerning the remuneration of Snam directors, statutory auditors and executives with strategic responsibilities.

 05 July 2021 - 10:04 CEST